Pratik-S-Rathod/Oil-Price-Prediction/README.md

    npm install

-Set Up MongoDB
+## Set Up MongoDB

-Use your MongoDB connection URL in the server.js file.
+-Use your MongoDB connection URL in the server.js file.
-Ensure MongoDB is properly set up and running.
+-Ensure MongoDB is properly set up and running.

-Configure Email Notifications
+## Configure Email Notifications

 Update the email sender and recipient details in server.js.
 Use an app password for secure email functionality.

-Run the Backend Server Start the backend server with the following command:
+## Run the Backend Server Start the backend server with the following command:

-bash
-Copy code
 node server.js

-Open the Frontend Open the index.html file in your browser to interact with the application.
+## Open the Frontend Open the index.html file in your browser to interact with the application.

-API Endpoints
+# API Endpoints
 Tasks API
 GET /api/tasks